 - Inclement Weather - League play will be canceled or suspended only when The Meadows does not allow carts on the course due to inclement or hazardous weather conditions.
 Should such conditions be present on league day, a decision will be made by 3:00 p.m.
 Call The Meadows Pro Shop at 616-331-1000 for league play confirmation.

 - Your score for each hole consists of the number of strokes taken to hit onto the green plus the number of putts.
 Record the totals for the foursome at the end of each round.

-- There is a 10-stroke maximum per hole.
+- There is a Double Par -stroke maximum per hole.
+6 on Par 3's, 8 on Par 4's & 10 on Par 5's.
 Pick up your ball if you reach the maximum; you need not finish the hole.
-Record a 10 on the scorecard for that hole.
+Record that score on the scorecard for that hole.

 - A "gimme" putt must be granted to your opponent if the ball is within two feet of the cup.
 The ball may be picked up, and it must be counted as one putt.
 You need not record the number of putts on the scorecard.

 - If there is a substitute, please indicate their first and last name on the scorecard.

 - Please write all names legibly to help determine correct teams and points.

 - Preprinted scorecards with each player's per-hole handicap will be provided each week.
 Points for each hole will be calculated on the number of strokes taken to finish the hole minus the handicap (number of dots).